nguyenhongson1902/automated-email-sender/README.md

 ## Note

 - This project is using less secure technology.
-It means it doesn't utilize 2-factor authentication so you need to turn less secure technology on before running the program
+It means it doesn't utilize 2-factor authentication so you need to turn less secure technology on from your email server (like gmail) before running the program
 -  When inspecting an url, you need to know that a `table` tag contains many rows (`tr`) and each row (`tr`) comprises many cells (`td`)

 ## Lessons learned